-Those who don’t have a lot of experience coding will appreciate GitHub, while advanced coders also can use GitHub to save time and effort required to manage coding projects.
+Those who don’t have a lot of experience coding will appreciate GitHub, while advanced coders also can use GitHub to save the time and effort required to manage coding projects.

 Although making use of GitHub simplifies managing and working with code, having to log in multiple times during a project can be a time-consuming challenge.
 Pairing SSH with GitHub eliminates this issue without sacrificing security.

 GitHub offers three different subscription tiers, two of which carry a fee.
 All of the tiers will work with SSH.

 - Free: The Free tier in GitHub is not a free trial.
 It provides the ability to use it for free forever.
 It allows up to 500 MB of package storage and up to 2,000 automation minutes per month.
 You can set up an unlimited number of private and public repositories in the Free tier.

 - Team: The Team tier costs $4 per user per month.
 It contains all of the features in the Free tier, as well as the ability to access multiple reviewers for pull requests, protect branches, and make use of web-based support.
 You can have up to 2 GB of package storage and up to 3,000 automation minutes per month.